radxa-build/radxa-cm3-io/README.md

-# Radxa CM3 IO Board
+# Radxa ROCK3 Compute Module IO Board
 [![Build](https://github.com/radxa-build/radxa-cm3-io/workflows/Build/badge.svg)](https://github.com/radxa-build/radxa-cm3-io/actions/workflows/build.yml)

 ## What is this?

-This repo is the central location for Radxa-built system images for Radxa CM3 IO Board.
+This repo is the central location for Radxa-built system images for Radxa ROCK3 Compute Module IO Board.

 Not all images are officially supported by Radxa.
 Some of them are only provided as-is with no warranty.
 Please read below for detailed explanations.